Mirasol Village Redevelopment Project

 In 2019, the development project was renamed Mirasol Village.
 The new name and theme were selected through a collaborative process that included Twin Rivers residents, River District business leaders, community members and city council staff.
 Collectively, it was decided that the new community would have strong references to nature.
 Mirasol is the Spanish word for sunflower.
 The streets are named for butterflies and in addition to a new 1.2 acre city park, there will also be a 2/3 acre community garden, fruit tree orchard and garden learning center.

-The Transformation Plan and CNI grant activities are focused on the four main outcomes below:
+The Transformation Plan and CNI grant activities are focused on these four main outcomes:

 New Housing Development